 - Listen for official information regarding reunification with your child.
 Students will be released ONLY to parents/guardians who are documented as emergency contacts and who present a picture ID such as a driver’s license, military ID or passport.

-- Check the Department website and
+- Check the Department website for emergency updates.

 Emergency brochures for parents